 We believe that technology will abolish suffering in all sentient life.
 This project is hugely ambitious but technically feasible.
 It is also instrumentally rational and morally urgent.
 The metabolic pathways of pain and malaise evolved because they served the fitness of our genes in the ancestral environment.
-We predict that they will be replaced by a different sort of neural architecture - a motivational system based on heritable gradients of intelligent bliss.
+We predict that they will be replaced by a different sort of neural architecture -- a motivational system based on heritable gradients of intelligent bliss.
 States of sublime well-being are destined to become the genetically pre-programmed norm of mental health.
-Indeed, the world's last unpleasant experience will be a precisely dateable event.
+Indeed, the world's last unpleasant experience will be a precisely datable event.

 Two hundred years ago, powerful synthetic painkillers and surgical anesthetics were unknown.
 The notion that physical pain could be banished from most people's lives would have seemed absurd.
 Today, most of us in the technically advanced nations take its routine absence for granted.
 The prospect that psychological pain, too, could ever be banished is equally counter-intuitive.
 The feasibility of its abolition turns its deliberate retention into an issue of social policy and ethical choice.